rwaldron/tc39-notes/es7/2017-01/jan-25.md

 AWB: We can kick them out any time we want, they have no rights.

-BT: We don't want to start eject people for no reason
+BT: We don't want to start ejecting people for no reason

 KG: Just because we can doesn't mean it's a good idea to do it.
 Having the CoC in place is valuable.
 It's better to do it via a set of rules.